M-553 (Michigan highway): Route description

 North of the intersection, M-553 passes some residential subdivisions in the northern end of Sands Township.
 As the highway continues northward, the landscape transitions into hilly, wooded terrain.
-The trunkline descends through a series of curves, first to the northwest and then a steep downhill curve, known locally as Glass' Corrner, northeasterly alongside the Marquette Mountain ski area.
+The trunkline descends through a series of curves, first to the northwest and then a steep downhill curve, known locally as Glass' Corner, northeasterly alongside the Marquette Mountain ski area.
 The highway enters the city of Marquette and runs past the front of the ski resort's chalet before crossing the Carp River.
 North of the river, the roadway ascends part of the west side of Mount Mesnard before leveling off near the intersection with Division Street.
 Past that intersection, M-553 follows McClellan Avenue as a four-lane boulevard divided by a center turn lane through a residential area on the south side of the city.
 The trunkline passes between the Superior Hills Elementary School to the east and the Marquette Golf and Country Club to the west.
 There is a pedestrian bridge over the roadway adjacent to the school, and north of the overpass the center turn lane ends.
 With few exceptions, the adjacent properties in this area do not have direct access to the highway.
 M-553 descends one last hill and terminates at a Michigan left intersection with the US 41/M-28 expressway; McClellan Avenue continues north of the terminus through a business district to a residential area.